aswinks123/Kubernetes-Certification-Handson/README.md

 # Hands on learnings for Certified Kubernetes Administrator exam

-## Important finding during my learnings
+## Important finding from my handson learnings.

 #To list all the resources